russelltaylor05/CMM-Wordpress/readme.txt

 Stable tag: trunk
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+MenuMaker provides a library of menu templates to use and customize that will integrate with existing Wordpress menus.

 == Description ==

 MenuMaker allows you to create beautiful, dynamic navigations.
 MenuMaker integrates seamlessly with the Wordpress menu system and provides a number menu templates and customization options.